2024 Summer Olympics closing ceremony: Protocolar segments

 Estanguet opined that the national mood had turned from dour to ecstatic, said the Games were "imperfect" but called them a "huge success" and he had "no regrets", and noted that the Games were marked by the most marriage proposals among participating athletes; he then called for France and the world to join Paris and support the 2024 Summer Paralympics.
 Bach said, "Dear French friends, you have fallen in love with the Olympic Games.
 And we have fallen in love with all of you," thanked the Refugee Olympic Team for their "inspiring" performance, noted the athlete delegations had reached 1:1 gender parity, expressed hope for a new generation of IOC leadership, reflected that the Games would be his last, and made a pun that they were "Seine-sational", to much groaning from the audience.
 The Olympic Anthem was then performed by the orchestra and the Maîtrise de Fontainebleau children's choir in English, as the Olympic Flag was lowered.
-The flag will be raised again in Milan and Cortina d'Ampezzo, Italy during the opening ceremony at San Siro on the evening of 6 February 2026.
+The flag would be raised again in Milan and Cortina d'Ampezzo, Italy during the opening ceremony at San Siro on the evening of 6 February 2026.